 Tommeliten Alpha field geology and reserves

 The oil and condensate in the field are found at a depth of approximately 3,000m in the chalk layers of the Paleocene Ekofisk and Upper Cretaceous Tor formations.

 The Gamma deposit holds recoverable reserves of 24.5 million barrels of oil, 9.7 billion standard cubic metres (scm) of gas and 0.5 million tonnes (Mt) of natural gas liquids (NGL).
 Tommeliten Alpha is estimated to contain total recoverable reserves of approximately 12.8 billion cubic metres (bcm) of natural gas, 5Mt of oil and 0.5Mt of NGL.

 The Tommeliten Alpha was discovered by the exploratory well 1/9-1 in 1977.
 Another wildcat well, 1/9-1 R, was spud in 1987 to prove the presence of gas and condensate in the field.

 The appraisal wells, 1/9-2 and 1/9-3 R, encountered oil, and gas and condensate, respectively.

-In 2003, ConocoPhillips drilled a wildcat well 1/9-7 to evaluate the hydrocarbons potential in the Upper Jurassic age sandstone as well as to delimit the Tommeliten Alpha discovery in Cretaceous rocks.
-The well was drilled to a vertical depth of 4,947m below the seafloor, using Maersk Giant jack-up rig.
+In 2003, ConocoPhillips drilled a wildcat well, 1/9-7, to evaluate the hydrocarbons potential in the Upper Jurassic age sandstone as well as to delimit the Tommeliten Alpha discovery in Cretaceous rocks.
+The well was drilled to a vertical depth of 4,947m below the seafloor, using the Maersk Giant jack-up rig.

 Hydrocarbons were identified in Cretaceous rocks but not in the Upper Jurassic age sandstones.
 All the wells were plugged and abandoned.